tencentyun/intlcloud-documents/product/管理与支持/计费相关(new)/国际站文档/Payment Management/Purchase Cloud Services_intl.md

 ![](https://mc.qcloudimg.com/static/img/ecdec33446ef20b077a304fa010efbea/004.png)

-After order is made, the CVM you just purchased will be shown in the **Cloud Virtual Machine **page of your **Tencent Cloud Console**.
+After the order is made, the CVM you just purchased will be shown in the **Cloud Virtual Machine **page of your **Tencent Cloud Console**.
 You can see the status of the product.
-If it is in the status of **Running**, you can use the CVM you just purchased.
+If the status is **Running**, you can use the CVM you just purchased.

 ![](https://mc.qcloudimg.com/static/img/9ebaff5d0577a24343eb2ebc8b0fa15b/005.png)